-Shady Side Academy offers a variety of Summer School courses for students entering grades 9-12, including for-credit courses in art, mathematics, computer science, health and science.
-All capable students are welcome to enroll in for-credit courses, but please be aware that classes are accelerated.
-A number of non-credit courses are also offered, including college prep and interest-driven enrichment courses.
+Shady Side Academy offers a variety of Summer School courses for students entering grades 9-12, including for-credit courses in art, mathematics, computer science and science.
+All capable students are welcome to enroll in for-credit courses, but please be aware that classes are accelerated and involve significant homework assignments.
+A number of non-credit courses are also offered, including college-prep and interest-driven enrichment courses.

 Courses offering a full academic year of credit meet half a day for six weeks, with the exception of science courses.
 Courses offering one term of academic credit typically meet half a day for two to three weeks.
 All courses are held on the Senior School campus.
 Limited busing is available.
 For-credit courses include lunch.

 Please note some courses have prerequisites in order to enroll.
+For-credit summer courses are condensed and therefore accelerated due to the shortened duration.
+Students can expect additional work at home each evening.
 Read course descriptions carefully before registering.
 Most courses have enrollment limits so that we can provide a quality learning experience for every student.
-All courses are subject to cancellation if fewer than five students enroll prior to June 9.
+All courses are subject to cancellation if fewer than five students enroll prior to Friday, May 22, 2020.